ckeil0689/treeview3/README.md

 13. Push the merged master branch to remote once all conflicts have been resolved.
 14. Resolve the issue.

-### Code criteria to be eligible for merging into production (master) ###
+### Code criteria to be eligible for merging into master ###
 In general, clean & concise & functional code.
 The goal is minimum effort required by other devs to understand code and what it is supposed to do.
     1. Absolutely no debug code.
 If you need to retain debugging code beyond *ongoing* development for a specific issue (aka before merge into master) that means a test case for that part of the code should be written instead.
     2. Reduce comments to an absolute minimum when the code itself (through flow and naming) is not sufficient to understand what is happening.
     3. BUT maintain documentation for all classes, functions (JavaDoc).
 Update JavaDoc when necessary.
     4. Add author tag to every new function/ class/ interface etc. + JavaDoc.
-   5. Generally follows the "Single Responsibility Principle" to a reasonable degree (http://www.oodesign.com/single-responsibility-principle.html).
+    5. Generally follows the [OOD principles](http://www.oodesign.com/design-principles.html) (e.g. "Single Responsibility Principle").
     6. The shared Eclipse clean-up settings (via a downloadable XML-file loaded into Eclipse) has been run.
 This forces some code formatting & style to maintain continuity.
+    7. While there cannot be a hard limit for line count in methods/ classes, code should be organized in classes and methods so that responsibilities and knowledge are distributed as much as possible.
+To help others read and understand code, such organization is critical.

+### General Git flow ###

 ### Developer Testing Procedure ###